‘Nice to be touched’: Boutique stretching thrives amid COVID

 “Stretch was definitely a trend going into COVID and probably got ramped up because of it,” she said, noting that ClassPass found that stretch classes were among the most popular online during COVID.
 “I mean it’s ancient, a lot of this stuff.
 It’s just getting an update.”

 Every company is a little different, but the technique generally involves a trained practitioner elongating a client’s muscles to somewhere past where they could get them on their own, and the client offering resistance for a period of time.
-Practitioners generally aren’t required to be state-licensed.

 Sessions in Centerville range from $49 for a 25-minute stretch to $95 for a 50-minute stretch.
 Four-, eight- and 12-month packages are also available, as are family plans and group stretches.